-Unrefined coconut oil is extracted from the kernels of the seeds of the coconot palm.
+Unrefined coconut oil is extracted from the kernels of the seeds of the coconut palm.
 It provides deep and real moisture, and is easily absorbed into your skin.
 It also helps to strengthen underlying tissues and helps remove excessive dead cells on the skin’s surface that makes your skin rough and flaky in texture.
 Unrefined (or virgin) coconut oil is rich in antioxidants, is anti-bacterial, and anti-fungal.
-Because of it’s high level of antioxidants, it can can also help to protect skin against sunburn.
+Because of it’s high level of antioxidants, it can also help to protect skin against sunburn.
 (Where to find unrefined coconut oil)

 Cocoa butter is extracted from the roasted seeds of Theobroma cacao, a tree native to the Americas.
 Cocoa butter is solid at room temperature but melts at body temperature.
 It is rich and creamy and soaks right into your skin.
 And, like coconut oil, it’s rich in anti-oxidants and has sun-blocking properties.
 I found cocoa butter very helpful in preventing stretch marks during pregnancy.
 (Where to find unrefined cocoa butter)

 Shea butter is a vegetable fat obtained from the fruit of a tree native to Africa.
 Shea butter is primarily composed of fatty acids such as stearic and oleic acids.
 It is especially great for lips, and anywhere you want to moisturize.
 The moisturizers in shea butter are the same as those produced by the sebaceous glands of the skin.
 It is very healing to the skin.
 (Where to find unrefined shea butter)